-There’s also a café and shop here.
+There’s also The Plwmp Tart café and shop here with outdoor and indoor seating.
 The walk down to the beach is either on the lane, or follow the footpath signs from the back of the car park [behind the café] which takes you into a beautiful wooded valley, full of wood anemones in the spring.
 This shady path suddenly opens up to the wide expanse of the beach and the sound of the waves, a lovely approach to the beach.

 As you walk on to Penbryn beach, particularly if the tide is low, you can explore the cave at the far right hand side of the beach, and at very low tide, go round this headland to a very quiet and large sandy beach – but beware – there is no other way to leave this sandy cove, so check the tide tables before exploring far (Aberporth tide table will be closest).
 The walk from Penbryn to Llangrannog which starts from the car park takes you along some of the most beautiful stretches of the Cardigan Bay coast, past Morfa Cove and ending up in the holiday village of Llangrannog.

 |Car Park||Yes||Sea Angling||Yes|